Learn - Planner

 Calendar view

 - Month (default).
-One cell per day, six rows.
+One cell per day.

 - Day.
-One day at a time, with every event for that date visible.
+One day at a time.

 Max events per day

-Dragging an event to a new date
+Moving an event to another date

-Toolbar actions (right side)
+Toolbar actions

 | Action | What it does |